mrgovor64/Ansible-Task/roles/cpu_frequency_scaling/README.md

 3. Reloads `udev` rules to apply changes.
 4. Marks the system for reboot if needed.

-### Disable C-states:
-1. Checks if C-states are already disabled.
-2. Updates the GRUB configuration to disable C-states.
-3. Runs `update-grub` (for Debian-based systems).
-4. Marks the system for reboot if needed.

 ## Troubleshooting
 - Ensure the system supports CPU frequency scaling before running this role.
 - Verify that Ansible has `become` privileges to modify `/etc/default/grub` and `udev` rules.
-- If GRUB updates fail, check if the system is using another bootloader.
 - A reboot is required for changes to take full effect.

 ## License